What is beta testing?

-The online Python editor beta contains a range of user experience changes and features that are being made ready for release, such as autocompletion.
+The online Python editor beta contains a range of features that The Foundation plan to include in the next release.

-The MakeCode for micro:bit beta contains new features checked in to the code base which the MakeCode team believe will make it into the next yearly release of the live editor.
+The MakeCode for micro:bit beta contains new features checked in to the code base which the MakeCode team believe will make it into the next yearly release of the live editor, usually in June.

-Scratch betas will be announced by the Scratch team when they become available.
-We will update this page when support is enabled for the latest micro:bit.
+Scratch betas will be announced by the Scratch team when they become available and The Foundation will pass on the information to Testers.

 A beta version of the micro:bit app for android devices is made available to testers prior to release.
-Testers will be notified when this happens, but you will also be able to sign up on the Play store listing page.
+Testers will be notified when this happens, but you can also be sign up on the Play store listing page.